-There are three main types of journal articles: print, electronic with a digital object identifier (DOI), and electronic without a DOI.
+There are three main types of journal articles: print, online with a digital object identifier (DOI), and online without a DOI.
 See below for example reference entries and in-text citations.

-References for all three of these types should begin with the same basic information: the author's last name(s), the publication year, the title of the article, the title of the journal, and the volume, issue, and page numbers.
+References for all three of these types should begin with the same basic information: the author name(s), the publication year, the title of the article, the title of the journal, and the volume, issue, and page numbers.

-Journal article references will typically use a doi number or the homepage URL.
-If your article does not have a doi number or a URL assigned, follow this flowchart regarding how to cite database sources.
+Journal article references will typically use a DOI number or the webpage URL.
+If an article from a common academic research database does not have a DOI number, no DOI or URL is needed for the reference entry.

 |Type of document||Example reference entry|

 Author, A., & Author, B. (2013).
 Sample article title in sentence case.
 Sample Journal Title in Title Case, 1(2), 31-42. https://doi.org/10.24.1234-56789

 |Article with no DOI number found in a common academic research database||